Lionheart (video game): Development

 After finishing Ghost Battle (1991) as freelancers, Austrian programmer Erwin Kloibhofer and Dutch graphic designer Henk Nieborg got an in-house job at Thalion.
 According to Nieborg, "landing your first real job in the gaming industry was pretty much unreal to me".
-"I think Eric Simon (producer/artist/designer) at Thalion somehow recognized our talent and had bigger plans for us.
-A thing we didn’t see in ourselves yet".
+He also said that "Eric Simon (producer/artist/designer) at Thalion somehow recognized our talent and had bigger plans for us.
+A thing we didn't see in ourselves yet".
 Kloibhofer and Nieborg were fans of Japanese action games like Super Mario, Castlevania, Super Contra, Super Ghouls 'n Ghosts and Castle of Illusion.
 Thalion producer Eric Simon describes Lionheart as a game "created out of passion".
 It was a project born from the desire of Kloibhofer and Nieborg to make "a really outstanding action game for the Amiga", the type of game "that we would buy ourselves on a console".

 Just before joining Thalion, Nieborg drew a 16-color tileset/background and designed the protagonist of the game, Valdyn, on his Amiga 500 as preliminary work for their next project.
-"These pixels were also used in Lionheart".
 Development for the game began in November 1991 with Thalion having two major goals.
 From a technical and graphical standpoint, they wanted to do what they've been doing since their demoscene days and push the hardware to its limits.
 In terms of gameplay, they wanted to test and showcase all the experience and skills they had cultivated over the years, since they decided to make the transition into game development.
 Erik Simon called it an "ambitious" and "non profit-oriented" project, openly admitting in a 1993 interview that, even though "we hope to get our development costs back, we don't believe in it".
 In terms of inspiration, Kloibhofer and Nieborg noted "we are of course aware that the best action games come from Japan.
 So we thought it made more sense to immerse ourselves in the best console games than in the best home computer games".